morganross/FilePromptForge/api_only_web_search_capability_chart_updated (2).md

 **Legend**\
 **Native Web Search** = model itself fetches live web pages via the provider’s API.\
 **API‑based Web Search** = provider offers a first‑party search/browsing tool/connector you can enable in API calls.\
-THIS CHART IS NOT FOR AGENTS, ONLY ONE SHOT, so no tavily, brower, or mcp.
-Most models are trained on tool calling now, and that is outside the scope of this project.

 | Provider        | Model(s)                                                      | Native Web Search? | API‑based Web Search? (provider tool) | Notes                                                                                                                                                  |
 | --------------- | ------------------------------------------------------------- | ------------------ | ------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |